sloppyjuicy/cogniassist-docs/docs/Intro.md

 sidebar_label: Introduction
 ---

-# CongiAssist Conversational AI Platform
+# CogniAssist Conversational AI Platform

 CogniAssist Conversational AI platform is a digital assistant platform, which is optimized for creating conversational applications such as voice or chat assistants.
 It offers the flexibility and advanced capabilities to streamline the task of building conversational interfaces.